OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

     ma::Node* foo = root.findChild(); // First child
     ma::Node* bar = root.findChild("bar"); // A node with the name "bar"

-In addition, you can add properties to refine the research.
-Sometimes this could be usefull to distinguish events with the same name but different properties.
+In addition, you can add properties to refine the search.
+Sometimes this can be useful to distinguish events with the same name but different properties.
 As presented in the following examples, it is adviced to give matching properties in an initializer list using curly brackets due to the use of the move semantics in the method.
-Inside, each matching property is given as a pair {key, value} given also by an initializer list.
+Inside, each matching property is given as a pair {key, value}, given also by an initializer list.
 So, for a single matching property, two pairs of curly brackets are used but this is correct.

     ma::Node events("Events");
     ma::Event evtA("Foo",0.0,"Right","JDoe",&events);